-11 Language regarding the Tiered Family Co-Pay Program continues to be updated and clarified.
-GOSA updated this report in March 2016 to reflect the changes.
-For more information on the CAPS Tiered Family Co-Pay Program in the E3Zs, please visit the CAPS website: http://decal.ga.gov/QualityInitiatives/CAPS.aspx.
+11 For more information on the CAPS Tiered Family Co-Pay Program in the E3Zs, please visit the CAPS website: http://decal.ga.gov/QualityInitiatives/CAPS.aspx.

 E3Z North

 The E3Z North consists of five counties, three of which make up part of the Georgia/Tennessee border: Catoosa, Whitfield, Murray, Gordon, and Gilmer counties.